localgovdrupal/docs/docs/src/content/features/directories.md

 ### Directory Items

 Directory Items are pieces of content, and pages, in their own right but also a member of 1 or more Directory Channels.
 For example, a _School_ content type could allow editors to publish detailed information on individual schools and belong to the _Secondary schools_ Channel.

-LocalGov Drupal comes with some generic Directory Item types which can be used as-is or can be extended to meet your needs:
+LocalGov Drupal comes with some generic Directory Item types which can be used as-is or can be extended to meet your needs.

 | Type      | Uses |
 | ----------- | ----------- |